rishirajrsawant/OpenCV-Background-Subtraction/README.md

 # OpenCV-Background-Subtraction
-OpenCV Application to execute BackgroundSubtractorMOG2 algorithm Detection of crowd for outdoor settings using Quantity of Motion Value.
+OpenCV Application to execute BackgroundSubtractorMOG2 algorithm.

+Detection of crowd for outdoor settings using Quantity of Motion Value.

 White pixels are counted, and on the count, it's decided whether the street is crowded or not.

 For more information and queries, please email me.

+Application demo:
 ![Crowd Detection using OpenCV and Android](app-demo/QOM.gif)

 OpenCV for Android SDK version: 3.4.10

 Tested on Android 10 - API 29

 More screenshots present in the app-demo folder.